Email:project.dept@pipe-engineering.com

 Table: Performance Comparison Between Forged and Cast Flanges/Fittings

-Internal Defects Minimal (no pores, shrinkage cavities) Potential pores, shrinkage cavities Eliminates leakage and failure risks under high pressure
+Internal Defects Minimal (no pores, shrinkage) Possible pores, cavities Reduces leakage risk under high pressure

-Grain Structure Refined grains, good flow lines Coarser grains Good isotropy, uniform performance, high reliability
+Grain Structure Refined, continuous flow lines Coarser grains Provides isotropy and reliability

 5 Advantages of GARLOCK Gaskets